 In DevilBear, the band members of Smooch (a parody of Kiss) are tricked into selling their souls in exchange for being rock stars for life.
 They have a What an Idiot moment, however, and Die partying too hard after their first show.

-One of the earliest strips has Riff and Torg making a deal with the devil for beer and pocket change.
-Luckily, the devil is short on coins.
+One of the earliest strips has Riff and Torg making a deal with a demon for beer and pocket change.
+Luckily, the demon is short on coins, so they just get the beer and he doesn't get to conquer the world.

 Spoofed during the Vampires arc when Torg suggests the vampires should stop sneaking around and just openly sell vampirism.